w3c/wai-curricula/content/designer/flexible-color-layout-and-design.md

 * design layouts that adapt to different font sizes and spacing set by the user in browser and operating system settings
 * design layouts that adapt to different screen sizes, configurations, and user style sheets
 * use headings, landmarks, and spacing to group related content
-* design layouts using a combination of text cues, patterns, and icons to convey information
+* use a combination of text cues, patterns, and icons to convey information
+* assess the potential distraction and cognitive overload from using too many design elements on a single page, in particular interactive widgets, images, and moving content"
 * identify related requirements for developers to apply the necessary semantics to interface components

 {% include excol.html type="all" %}